 JingJing Shang, PhD, RN

-Dr. Jingjing Shang (BSN Peking Union Medical College, Beijing China, 1996; MSN University of Delaware, 2001; PhD Johns Hopkins University, 2009) completed her post-doctoral fellowship from the Center for Health Outcomes and Policy Research in 2011.
-Her research focuses on infection control, nursing workforce, home health care, predictive risk modeling, exercise, adherence, and cancer patient outcomes.
-Dr. Shang is currently an Assistant Professor at the Columbia University School of Nursing, where she teaches doctoral level research classes.
-Her R03 grant application with a perfect score was funded from NINR in 2013 to study infection in home care using the national OASIS data.
-In 2016, she received an R01 grant from AHRQ to study infection control practices in home care and to use predictive risk modeling in assisting plan of care in home care.
+Dr. Jingjing Shang completed her post-doctoral fellowship from the Center for Health Outcomes and Policy Research in 2011.
+Her research focuses on infection control, home health care, predictive risk modeling, nursing workforce, exercise, adherence, and cancer patient outcomes.
+Dr. Shang is currently an Associate Professor at the Columbia University School of Nursing, where she teaches doctoral level research classes.
+She received multiple federal research funding, including a R01 grant (PI) from AHRQ, and a R01 grant (multiple PI) from NINR.
+She is also a multiple PI of a P20 focusing on palliative care for vulnerable adults with multiple conditions.
 Dr. Shang is an Oncology Certified Nurse.
 She serves in American Cancer Society peer review committee for scholarships and has been a reviewer in CDC Special Emphasis Panel since 2015.

 - Shang, J., Stone, P., & Larson, E. (2015) Studies on Nurse Staffing and Healthcare Associated Infection: Methodological Challenges and Potential Solutions.
 American Journal of Infection Control.
 43(6): 581-588.